ironhack-labs/lab-advance-querying-mongo/README.md

 We are back with our queries! :wink:

 We have learned some super useful query operators that will helps us to make much better queries to retrieve the data we need.
-We will continue using the **Crunchbase** database we used on the last exercise.
+For this lab, we will be using the **Crunchbase** database.
+Please keep reading and work on the following iterations.

 ## Requirements